anishst/Learn/CloudComputing/AWS/aws_notes.md

         – Increase reliability (predictable performance).
         – Increase bandwidth (predictable bandwidth).
         – Decrease latency.
+- **Elastic IP**
+    - addresses are for use in a specific region only and can therefore only be remapped between instances within that region.
+    - You can use Elastic IP addresses to mask the failure of an instance in one Availability Zone by rapidly remapping the address to an instance in another Availability Zone.

 ### Subnets and network acces control list (ACL)